Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Elliptic root systems and elliptic Weyl groups

 then $c = s_{\beta_1}s_{\beta_2}s_{\beta_3}s_{\beta_5}s_{\beta_6}s_{\beta_7}s_{\beta_4} s_{\beta_8}$.
 An easy calculation yields that this is not a generating factorization. \end{example}

-\begin{remark} Although in the tubular cases not each reduced factorization of the Coxeter transformation is generating, this a priori does not imply that $[\idop, c]^{\text{gen}} \subsetneq [\idop, c]$.
+\begin{remark} \begin{itemize} \item[(a)] Although in the tubular cases not each reduced factorization of the Coxeter transformation is generating, this a priori does not imply that $[\idop, c]^{\operatorname{gen}} \subsetneq [\idop, c]$.
 That is, for each element $w$ with $w \leq c$ there might be at least one generating factorization for $c$ such that $w$ is a prefix of this factorization.
-The latter is always true in the wild and tame cases as we show in the forthcoming paper \cite{BWY19}.
+The latter is always true in the wild and domestic cases as we show in \cite{BWY21}.